Box 3 Tax and Investing

 Box 3 applies to Dutch tax residents.
 Because the peildatum is 1 January, emigrating mid-year still means you owe Box 3 for that full tax year — you were a resident on 1 January.
 Timing your departure to very early January removes one full year of liability.
 Tax treaties between the Netherlands and other countries generally do not eliminate Box 3, as they are primarily designed around income taxes rather than wealth taxes.
 Confirm your exact situation with a belastingadviseur before emigrating.

 QuantRoutine provides educational content only.
 Nothing on this page is tax or financial advice.
-Deemed return rates are set annually by the Belastingdienst and may differ from the approximations used here — always verify at belastingdienst.nl before filing.
+Deemed return rates are set annually by the Belastingdienst; the investments rate of 6.00% is finalised for 2026, while the savings rate (1.28%) and debts rate (2.70%) are provisional — always verify final figures at belastingdienst.nl before filing.
 Consult a Dutch belastingadviseur for advice specific to your situation.
 Investments can lose value and past performance does not guarantee future results.